Distributed Learning with Dependent Samples: Introduction

-$\bullet$ Dependent samples: Massive data are usually collected via different time and behave as temporal data in numerous applications such as medical research and revenue management.
-The massive temporal data, including time series data and dynamical systemic data, pose strong dependent relationship among data.
-Furthermore, it is unreasonable to assume data of massive size are collected via an independent and identical (i.i.d.) manner.
-Under this circumstance, the dependence issue poses an urgent problem to the existing distributed learning theory to incorporate non i.i.d. samples.
+$\bullet$ Dependence for samples: Massive data are collected asynchronously throughout time and behave as a stream or a collection of streams in many applications such as medical research and revenue management.
+Therefore, it is unreasonable to assume them to be collected via an independent and identical (i.i.d.) manner.
+Under this circumstance, the classical learning approaches \cite{Gyorfi2002,Cucker2007,Steinwart2008} developed for i.i.d. samples are no more efficient.
+For example, WTI (Western Texas Intermediate) Spot Prices from EIA (Energy Information Administration), an important part of the international energy pricing system \cite{Wang2011}, collect numerous spot prices as time series data which obviously do not satisfy the i.i.d. assumption.
+Analysis of massive WTI data is of great significance for economic development, enterprise production operations and investment.